Objects > Addresses

 An address object can include either IPv4 or IPv6 addresses (a single IP address, a range of addresses, or a subnet) or an FQDN.
 An address object allows you to reuse that same address or group of addresses as source or destination addresses across all policy rulebases without having to add each address manually for each instance.
 It is configured using the web interface or CLI and changes require a commit operation to make the object a part of the configuration.

 Adda new address object and then specify the following values:

 Address Object Settings

 Enter a name (up to 63 characters) that describes the addresses you will include as part of this object.
-This name appears in the address list when defining security policy rules.
+This name appears in the address list when defining security policies.
 The name is case-sensitive, must be unique, and can contain only letters, numbers, spaces, hyphens, and underscores.

 Select this option if you want to share this address object with:

 Select this option to prevent administrators from overriding the settings of this address object in device groups that inherit this object.
 By default, this selection is disabled, which means administrators can override the settings for any device group that inherits the object.